Assault, Serious Violent Crimes, and Murder

-By definition, a violent crime is a behavior by persons, against persons or property that intentionally threatens, attempts or actually inflicts physical harm.
+By definition, a violent crime is a behavior by persons, against persons or property that intentionally threatens, attempts, or actually inflicts physical harm.
 The seriousness of the injuries to the victim(s), whether or not guns or other weapons were used will determine the seriousness of the charge (and the penalties).
-Violent criminal charges can include: aggravated assault, arson, assault and battery, domestic violence, hate crimes, homicide, sexual assault, manslaughter, homicide and murder.
+Violent criminal charges can include:

-The Law Offices of Shawn B. Hamp has extensive experience handling self defense assault cases.
+The Hamp Law Offices has extensive experience handling self-defense assault cases.
 As a former prosecutor in the Mohave County Attorney's Office, Mr. Hamp has handled cases involving shootings and firearms.
 As private defense counsel, the firm has successfully represented individuals who asserted self-defense claims and were subsequently acquitted at trial.

-Mr. Hamp is well aware of Arizona self defense and justification laws for using physical and sometimes deadly force for individuals to defend themselves against violent attack.
+Mr. Hamp is well aware of Arizona self-defense and justification laws for using physical and sometimes deadly force for individuals to defend themselves against violent attacks.

 Chapter 4 of Title 13 of the Arizona Revised Statutes outlines circumstances where an individual may use physical and deadly physical force to defend premises and to terminate and prevent or prevent a burglary, (See A.R.S.
 13-404); use of deadly force to reasonably defend against unlawful deadly force, (A.R.S.
 13-405); use of physical deadly force in crime prevention of violent acts, (See A.R.S.
 13-411); and the defensive display of a firearm to prevent the use of physical and deadly force (See A.R.S.
 13-421).

-It is important to hire an attorney who understand the nature of justification or self-defense as a defense.
-A self defense claim under Arizona Law must be disproved by the prosecutor beyond a reasonable doubt.
+It is important to hire an attorney who understands the nature of justification or self-defense as a defense.
+A self-defense claim under Arizona Law must be disproved by the prosecutor beyond a reasonable doubt.
 (See A.R.S.
 13-205).
-That means that once the issue of self defense is raised by the defendant in a criminal case, the prosecutor, and not the defendant, has the burden of proof that the use of physical or deadly force was not justified.
+That means that once the issue of self-defense is raised by the defendant in a criminal case, the prosecutor, and not the defendant, has the burden of proof that the use of physical or deadly force was not justified.

 Defending Individuals Accused of Violent Crime

-At The Law Offices of Shawn B. Hamp located in Kingman, Arizona, we serve individuals and families throughout northwestern Arizona in assault and self defense criminal cases.
+At The Hamp Law Offices located in Kingman, Arizona, we serve individuals and families throughout northwestern Arizona in assault and self-defense criminal cases.

 If you or a loved one has been arrested for assault or other serious violent crimes, contact us to talk with our staff about your rights.
 You can call us at our local number, 928-753-6868 to schedule an appointment or schedule a case evaluation over the phone.